ggfevans/daggerheart-campaign-vault/02-SESSIONS/session-6-audience-with-taveni.md

 - **👁️ DETECTION AWARENESS**: Nightwalker skills detecting increasing surveillance and observation
 - **🎭 FORMAL REVEAL**: Removes hood upon entering Taveni's meeting room - respectful gesture
 - **🌊 PRAGMATIC REALISM**: "Sounds more like the enemy is gravity" - identifies physical threat over political enemies
+- **🗡️ DRAMATIC DEMONSTRATION**: Flips dagger in air over hand on table, moves at last moment - "this seems like it should be clear, we have to move"

 ### Vaerenth (Andi)
 - **🤝 Diplomatic Engagement**: Participating in political negotiations with local factions